GasyCoder/miniChatGPT_Laravel/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/GasyCoder/miniChatGPT_Laravel.git`
 2. Install dependencies: `composer install`
-3. Configure the .env file with your database and OpenAI API credentials that allows you to interact with the `Open AI API`.
+3. Configure the .env file with your database and OpenAI API credentials that allows you to interact with the <a href="https://beta.openai.com/docs/api-reference/introduction">`Open AI API` </a>.
 4. Run migrations: `php artisan migrate`
 5. Start the development server: `php artisan serve`